 Access to biological samples

 The Danish National Biobank stores millions of biological samples available for use in research projects.
 Access to samples can be obtained in 5 steps.

-1) To gain access, your project must be approved by a research ethics committee.
-According to Danish law, all research projects involving human biological material must obtain such an approval.
-Researchers from abroad who collaborate with a Danish institution responsible for data, either as part of a public research institution or an established non-commercial research and analysis environment, may gain access to material from the DNB.
-Likewise, Danish and foreign companies that collaborate with a Danish institution responsible for data, i.e. a research institution of an established non-commercial research and analysis environment, may gain access to material from the DNB.
+Once your project has been designed, your project must be approved by a research ethics committee.
+Researchers from abroad or Danish and foreign companies collaborating with a Danish institution responsible for data, either as part of a public research institution or an established non-commercial research and analysis environment, may gain access to material from the DNB.

-4) Agreement of the terms for sample retrieval and handling is made by the DNB laboratory and the scientist.
+An agreement on the terms for sample retrieval and handling is made by the DNB laboratory office and the scientist responsible for the project.
 The normal limit is set to 100 μl serum/plasma or 1 μg DNA.
-Sample are retrieved and handed out.
+The samples are retrieved and handed out.
 In some cases it will also be possible to have your analyses carried out at SSI based laboratories.
 Thus, data alone will be handed over to you once the necessary paperwork has been handled.